acode/lib-python/README.md

 operates as zero-dependency interface to run StdLib functions.
-This means that you can utilize any service on StdLib without installing any additional dependencies, and when you've deployed services to StdLib, you have a pre-built Ruby SDK --- for example;
+This means that you can utilize any service on StdLib without installing any additional dependencies, and when you've deployed services to StdLib, you have a pre-built Python SDK --- for example;

 ```python
 from lib import lib